-Martie’s second presentation will address the federal No Surprises Act’s prohibition on surprise billing, and also will cover such topics as notice requirements, anticipated regulations, relevant agency guidance, and lessons learned thus far.
-In “Navigating the No Surprises Act,” she will:
+Martie’s second presentation addressed the federal No Surprises Act’s prohibition on surprise billing, and also covered such topics as notice requirements, anticipated regulations, relevant agency guidance, and lessons learned thus far.
+In “Navigating the No Surprises Act,” she:

-- Review the No Surprises Act’s prohibition on surprise billing and the related dispute resolution process.
+- Reviewed the No Surprises Act’s prohibition on surprise billing and the related dispute resolution process.

-- Analyze when and how to generate a good faith estimate of charges for self-pay patients.
+- Analyzed when and how to generate a good faith estimate of charges for self-pay patients.

-- Outline the industry’s experience with the No Surprises Act in the 10 months since the law became effective.
+- Outlined the industry’s experience with the No Surprises Act in the 10 months since the law became effective.